kporten/template-react/README.md

 1. Clone the template: `npx degit kporten/template-react my-project`
 2. Follow the instructions in each app workspace that you want to use
 3. Install required dependencies: `pnpm install`
-4. Start the database service: `docker compose up -d db`
-5. Start the development servers: `turbo dev`
+4. Start the development servers: `turbo dev`

 :rocket: Now you can get up and running with your ideas!